tidepool-org/tidepool-org.github.io/data-model/v1/notes.md

 ## Identity

 Notes are always associated with the user whose account they apply to.

 Members of someone's care team may also have permission to create notes.
 In the case where a note is coming from another user, the `creatorId` field must be set to the userId of the account that created the note.
+If `creatorId` is missing, it means that the owner of the account created the note.

 ## Source